Forget regret, or life is yours to miss. – Jonathan Larson

 When my last day arrives, I want to look back and know my life mattered; that it counted for something.
 I want to close my eyes and feel my spirit excitingly begin its next journey without fear, anxiety or regret.

 To help my spirit prepare, I try to live without regrets.
 Some days are easier than others, but on all days my goal is to live life with a free and intentional heart.
+I’m just appreciative that a courageous lady, who I’ll never meet, along with my amazing daughter, reminded me of this important lesson.

 30 Ways to Live Your Life Without Regrets